exercism/dart/CONTRIBUTING.md

 - Please do not commit any configuration files or directories inside the exercise other than pubspec.lock and pubspec.yaml

-- Be sure to add it to the appropriate place in the `config.json` file.
-Also, please run `bin/fetch-configlet && bin/configlet lint .` to ensure the exercise is configured correctly.
+- Be sure to add the new exercise to the appropriate place in the `config.json` file.

+- Please run `bin/fetch-configlet && bin/configlet lint .` to ensure the exercise is configured correctly.